 At least James Blunt seems to have his priorities right:

 Social Chain estimates that 25% of influencers use or have used bots to boost their profile.
 In the ad for their latest product, Social Chain mentions one Instagram influencer whose engagement is 96% fake, created by bots.
 You may ask ‘who cares?’.
 But think about it – these people charge real companies real money.
-In such case, 96% of the money is literally thrown away.
-Instagram as a company should be taking this very seriously as it will in long run damage its reputation.
+In such a case, 96% of the money is literally thrown away.
+Instagram as a company should be taking this very seriously as it will in the long run damage its reputation.

 3. Creativity and originality suffers